mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/theme-development.md

 Most Web page designers 10 years ago used a table-based layout to achieve a consistent look.
 Now, (Thankfully) there's a different way to achieve the same look.

-Using CSS and tags (including ''DIV''s) reduces markup code, speeds up page downloads, separates content from it's visual presentation, and brings your code closer to web standards compliance--all while making your website more appealing to search engine spiders.
+Using CSS and tags (including `DIV`s) reduces markup code, speeds up page downloads, separates content from it's visual presentation, and brings your code closer to web standards compliance--all while making your website more appealing to search engine spiders.

-For layout we tend to use ''DIV'' tags as the ''DIV'' tag defines a division/section in a document.
+For layout we tend to use `DIV` tags as the `DIV` tag defines a division/section in a document.

 Let's have a look at part of a Page.ss for the main layout elements defining a 2 column layout.